Online registration in 40 states

 Voting Information for 13 Select States

 UW-Madison has significant numbers of students from these states

-Absentee ballot return postage: Of these states, only CA, MN and WI provide the postage to return the ballot.
-For the others, the voter provides the stamp.
+Absentee ballot return postage: CA, MN and WI provide the postage to return the ballot.
+For most of the others, the voter provides the stamp.

 *If you do not have these documents, the website will assist you in printing and mailing an application.

-****Must update DMV info as part of online registration
+***Must update DMV address as part of online registration

 NCSL is the source of information on voter ID.